talal/ilm/lib.typ

   // Display indices of figures, tables, and listings. let fig-t(kind) = figure.where(kind: kind)
   let has-fig(kind) = counter(fig-t(kind)).get().at(0) > 0
-  if figure-index or table-index or listing-index {
+  if figure-index.enabled or table-index.enabled or listing-index.enabled {
     show outline: set heading(outlined: true)
     context {
-      let imgs = figure-index and has-fig(image)
+      let imgs = figure-index.enabled and has-fig(image)
-      let tbls = table-index and has-fig(table)
+      let tbls = table-index.enabled and has-fig(table)
-      let lsts = listing-index and has-fig(raw)
+      let lsts = listing-index.enabled and has-fig(raw)
       if imgs or tbls or lsts {
         // Note that we pagebreak only once instead of each each
         // individual index.
 This is because for documents that only have a couple of